DeepRec-AI/DeepRec/README.md

 --------------------------------------------------------------------------------

 ## **Introduction**
 DeepRec is a high-performance recommendation deep learning framework based on [TensorFlow 1.15](https://www.tensorflow.org/), [Intel-TensorFlow](https://github.com/Intel-tensorflow/tensorflow) and [NVIDIA-TensorFlow](https://github.com/NVIDIA/tensorflow).
+It is hosted in incubation in LF AI & Data Foundation.

 ### **Background**